SU-SWS/ood-giving-campaign/README.md

 3. After the `VAULT_ROLE_ID` and `VAULT_SECRET_ID` environment variables have been added to .env, retrieve all other environment variables from the vault:
 `npm run vault:local`
 4. Install packages using `npm ci` or `npm install`
-5. Then fire up your development server using Gatsby `npm run dev`
+5. Then fire up your development server using Next.js `npm run dev`

 We use the netlify-plugin-vault-variables to fetch the correct environment variables from the vault.
 For more information, please see: